-Prior authorization applies to genetic testing and advanced imaging services
+Prior authorization applies only to genetic testing

 NOTE: Member cost share is based upon the services rendered and the clinical setting in which they are performed.
 If services are billed by a hospital, see Outpatient Hospital Services for cost-share, as they may be higher.